 If you have a Cape Cod-style home, you may choose blues or grays, and if you have a colonial-style home, you may choose reds or greens.
 But remember that most of these will be more muted.
 The greens, for instance, are closer to a mossy, dark evergreen than a bright yellow/green.

-There are a few philosophies about how to choose colors for your gutters.
+There are a few philosophies about how to choose the right color for your gutters.
 Depending on the style of your home, there may be a “best” option.
 It’s also possible that your homeowner’s association (where applicable) has rules about what kind of gutters can be installed in your neighborhood.

 If money is a concern, consider something in the white or off-white color family.
-These are the most popular colors and often are the most affordable when purchasing from local gutter installers.
+These are the most popular gutter color options and often are the most affordable when purchasing from local gutter installers.

 But if your budget and HOA is wide open, there are a few strategic ways to think about gutter color choice: